cyrildever/ts-utls/README.md

 ![Github issues](https://img.shields.io/github/issues/cyrildever/ts-utls)
 ![NPM](https://img.shields.io/npm/l/ts-utls)

-ts-utls is a small TypeScript library where I put all useful stuff I regularly need in my projects. \
+`ts-utls` is a small TypeScript library where I put all the useful stuff I regularly need in my projects. \
-Feel free to use at your discretion with the apppropriate license mentions.
+Feel free to use it at your discretion with the apppropriate credit mentions.

 _NB: I've developed the same kind of libraries for both [Go](https://github.com/cyrildever/go-utls) and [Python](https://pypi.org/project/py-utls/)._